KuaiSAR/KuaiSAR.github.io/pages/decriptions.md

 The four categories are labels obtained through classifying the content of items from coarser to finer granularity.
 Not every item can ensure having four levels of categories.
 Some items only possess relatively coarse-grained category labels.
+As for 'caption', this feature undergoes the same anoymization process as 'keyword' in the 'src_inter.tsv'.
+If a caption text has identical words with a query, they will have identical integers within the sequences.

 ## Analysis